-For Winnipeg's Cherisse Kachkowsky, there is no limit to how far - or where - her career at RBC can take her.
+For Winnipeg's Cherisse Kachkowsky, there is no limit to how far - or where her career at RBC can take her.

-Cherisse Kachkowsky was in between jobs when she learned about a program aimed at unemployed Aboriginals at Winnipeg's Patal Vocational School, in partnership with RBC.
-"I had quite a bit of CSR experience, so at first, they said I was overqualified," she remembers.
-Not one to be deterred and very eager to get her foot in the door at Canada's largest financial institution, she persisted, and eventually she was accepted into and completed the 16-week training program, graduating at the top of her class.
+Cherisse Kachkowsky was in between jobs when she Aboriginals at Winnipeg's Patal Vocational School, in financial institution, she persisted, and eventually training program, graduating at the top of her class.
 She was then offered a full-time Customer Service Representative (CSR) role at RBC Royal Bank.